dukedorje/dotfiles/README.md

-# dukejones does dotfiles
+# A clear way of managing dotfiles

-    Copied from the eminent holman dotfiles project
+> Copied from the excellent holman dotfiles project.

 This project is topic-centric.
-I realized I could split a lot of things up into the main areas I used (Ruby, git, system libraries, and so on), so I structured the project accordingly.
+Folders represent the main areas, e.g. Ruby, git, system libraries, and so on.

-## major changes from holman
+# Main Features

+- Auto-symlinks anything called `*.symlink` into your ~/ dir.
-- I added antigen as a minimal and amazing package installer for ZSH, with my favorite plugins.
+- antigen == an extraordinary package manager for ZSH, with a curated set of plugins.

-- I added a Brewfile and shell script to run `brew bundle install`.
+- Brewfile and shell script to run `brew bundle install`.
 It installs all the best homebrew packages for development.

-- Also added asdf installation to manage all the versions of your language interpreter binaries such as nodejs, python, ruby, etc.

 ## topical